What happens to HELOCs if home values fall?

 It’s not as likely to happen nowadays.
 “Lenders have built in a bigger margin of safety, often requiring homeowners to retain a 10 percent to 20 percent equity stake,” says Greg McBride, Bankrate’s chief financial analyst.
 “But if home prices have a sustained slide, they’ll be quick to cut or freeze home equity lines as we saw in 2008.”

-So how can homeowners cope?
-“In a rising interest rate market, like the one we are in, I have been advising my clients to only draw as much on their line as they can safely and quickly pay back, or lock in the loan balance and rate into a home equity loan,” says Nicole Rueth of OneTrust Home Loans.
-Unlike a HELOC, a home equity loan allows you to borrow a set amount all at once and then repay at a fixed interest rate, so there’s less concern that the lender will adjust the amount of equity you can tap should home prices fall.
+You might also consider an alternative type of financing, such as a home equity loan.
+Unlike a HELOC, a home equity loan allows you to borrow a set amount all at once and then repay at a fixed interest rate, so the lender can’t adjust the amount of equity you can tap should home prices fall.

 Final word on HELOCs and falling home values